 Majorca has long been a popular destination for The Luxury Editor and we aren’t the only ones to have an affinity for this Balearic jewel.
-Majorca’s incredible beaches, fabulous cuisine, laid-back atmosphere and unbeatable nightlife makes it appealing to many who visit.
-It is fair to say that the island has a reputation as a budget destination, but there are also some incredible luxury hotels peppered across island and here are some of the best that the island has to offer.
+Majorca’s incredible beaches, fabulous cuisine, laid-back atmosphere and unbeatable nightlife make it appealing to many who visit.
+There are also some incredible 5-star hotels and luxury resorts peppered across the island and here are some of the best that Majorca has to offer.

-Deià may be just a small mountain town on the island, but it is home to one of the most luxurious hotels in the entire region.
+Deià maybe just a small mountain town on the island, but it is home to one of the most luxurious hotels in the entire region the Belmond Le Residencia.
 Surrounded by lush greenery and uninterrupted views, La Residencia has a relaxed and artistic feel that is worlds away from the more generic international hotel chains we have grown used to.
 Every single one of the hotel’s rooms, suites and villas is decorated in a specific style, and no two parts are the same.
 Guests will love the facilities on the property, which include a full spa, several restaurants and bars, two outdoor swimming pools, tennis courts, a full fitness facility, an art gallery and even a shuttle that goes directly into the heart of Deià.

 In a dreamy location in the Galatzo nature reserve, with the Tramuntana Mountains as a backdrop and just a short walk from Puigpunyent village is Gran Hotel Son Net.
 This beautifully Spanish country house is resplendent with marble floors, tall vaulted ceilings, sumptuous textiles, walls are adorned with quirky artworks by the likes of David Hockney interspersed with antiques and historic bits and pieces.
 The main lobby is a cavernous space with lofty ceilings, tiled floors and comfy sofas.
 The 31 rooms are uniquely styled and super spacious.
 They each have a lovely romantic rustic charm about them, many with beamed ceilings, patios and all with stunning marble bathrooms.
 The hotel boasts an intimate cocktail bar, a 30-metre pool set amongst lush manicured gardens, wellness center for treatments and massages which can also be carried out alfresco, plus an incredible treehouse that can accommodate up to 8 guests for special occasions!
 For gourmet dining Oleum is the hotel’s offering, a restaurant with exposed stone walls and old wooden beams.
 Gran Hotel Son Net is the ideal Spanish countryside retreat.